BAJAJ FINSERV DIRECT LIMITED

 Frequently Asked Questions (FAQs)

-What are the typical charges involved in opening a demat account?
+What are the charges for opening a demat account?

 AMC is generally applicable annually except for BSDA eligible accounts.
 Transaction fees apply on securities movement.

-Yes, many brokers waive opening fees as part of promotional offers.
+Yes.
+Some brokers waive opening fees as part of their account offerings.

 AMC fees are charged typically on an annual basis.